-Figure 1: PACKER generation of a category 'B' example, following exposure to one member of category 'A' and one member of category 'B'.
-Predictions are shown for three different parameterizations (differing in values of $\theta_t$ and $\theta_c$ ): (a) Predictions based on contrast similarity only. (b) Predictions based on target similarity only. (c) Predictions with both constraints considered.
+Fig. 1 The effect of weights on PACKER generation of a category 'B' example, following exposure to one member of category 'A' and one member of category 'B'.
+Predictions are shown for three different parameterizations (differing in values of θ_t and θ_c): (a) Predictions based on contrast similarity only. (b) Predictions based on target similarity only. (c) Predictions with both constraints considered.